When you log into Alpine Chorus, the first view displayed is the user's home page.

 At the application architecture level, the home page established a model and the infrastructure for other locations in the application to evolve from static pages to dynamic presentations with an improved user experience.
 On any individual page, the built-in flexibility enables configurations that can be determined automatically by role, location, and other contextual parameters.
 Or, the configurability can be turned off to use a predefined layout and set of modules.

-Within the page, the modularity supports adding new widgets that are relevant to specific contexts (and limiting them to those contexts), while opening expansion to community invention as well as internal development.
+Within the page, the modularity supports adding new widgets that are relevant to specific contexts (and limiting them to those contexts), while opening expansion to community invention and contribution.

-Some of the high-value locations in the application suitable for transformation:
+Some of the high-value locations in the application targetted for transformation:

 Whether or not a view would be a good candidate for conversion to a configurable, modular format – in Chorus, and for enterprise applications in general – can be assessed with a few qualifying questions:

-Defining what should be on a transformed page is accomplished by looking at the needs of the users crossing paths with the page.
+Defining what should be on a transformed page is informed by looking at the needs of the users crossing paths with the page.